PICC-Group/picc-device/README.md

 # The main project repository for the PICC-Device.

-The purpose is to process signals from a NanoVNA to controll a RC car.
-This repository contains everything
+The purpose is to process signals from a NanoVNA to controll an RC car.
+This repository contains everything needed to controll an rc car with the PICC-Device.
 - The S-parameters S11 and S21 from the NanoVNA are the inputs and the code will output distance and angle values continuously.
 - A web app is launched at `http://ip-address:5000/` creating an interface showing angle, distance, other system data.
 - System configuration and settings can be altered through this interface.